develcooking/Reelix/README.md

 Reelix wants to redo all this.
 Written in Rust and build with [Slint](https://slint.dev/) as the UI Framework.
 Reelix should run on every desktop OS after compilation.
 Officially supported are (yet) only Linux and Windows.

+We are using the Royalty-free License of Slint
 # Things to add

  On the Record panel
 - [x] Replace Combobox with ComboboxScroll
-- [x] Operating System selection in sertent categories (doesn't disable if Support OS selection is deactivated )
+- [x] Operating System selection in sertent categories (doesn't disable if Support OS selection is deactivated) (linked to [Go to Independend / Global Issues](#independend--global-issues)

-- [x] A text box for comment info (Implemented with Lineedit waiting for upstream for textbox placeholder)
+- [x] A text box for comment info (Implemented with Lineedit waiting for new upstream Version for textbox placeholder waiting for 1.6.1)[#5229](https://github.com/slint-ui/slint/discussions/5229)
-- [ ] Select time for submitting (can't select yet comming soon)
+- [ ] Select time for submitting (can't select yet comming soon) Proper Date and time picker Widgets depends on Upstream [Tracked in issue #46](https://github.com/slint-ui/slint/issues/46)
-- [x] Select place were the issue happend (Ui colors need to be worked on)
+- [x] Select location of the issue
-- [ ] Select the number of thickets you want to create at once
+- [ ] Select the number of tickets you want to create at once
-- [x] Submitt button (early stages)
+- [x] Submitt button

 On the Request-Log panel
 - [ ] Dynamicly Created Table sheet